fehlers94/Polygon-informed-cross-track-altimetry-PICTA/README.md

 river_name = 'Garonne';
 %river_name = 'Creuse';
 ```
-Upon execution, the script will iterate over all the raw river water level data (mat-files) in ```Results/L2_Garonne/```, apply the geophysical corrections to the river water level estimates and save the data including the corrections to new mat-files in ```Results/L2_Garonne_cor/```.
+Upon execution, the script will iterate over all the uncorrected river water level data (mat-files) in ```Results/L2_Garonne/```, apply the geophysical corrections to the river water level estimates and save the data including the corrections to new mat-files in ```Results/L2_Garonne_cor/```.

 ### Step 3.
 Export river water level profiles to netcdf
 Open the script ```PICTA_export_to_netcdf.m``` in MATLAB and set again the ```river_name``` variable to choose the river scenario to be processed, set ```corrections_included = true```: